FAForever/wiki-pages/Development/Mapping/GPG-Map-Editor.md

 ## Adding AI Markers

 AI markers are optional sets of waypoints to give the AI an idea of how to play your map, otherwise they may not function properly, these markers are placed in the same way as mass or hydrocarbon markers.
 The entire process of adding AI support to a map using markers can be found in this video.
-Be warned it takes a few hours to add good AI support to your map: <https://www.youtube.com/watch?v=KDO8zf2afhc>
+Be warned it takes a few hours to add good AI support to your map: [Youtube Video](https://www.youtube.com/watch?v=KDO8zf2afhc)

 More generally a page is available [summarising other tips for how to create 'AI friendly' maps](https://wiki.faforever.com/en/Development/Mapping/ai-friendly-maps).